sgichuki/Atmo/README.md

-## Calculate and plot wind speed and direction from u,v in wind data
+## Calculate wind speed and direction from u,v in wind data

 1. Load data